Justinmemphis/portfolio-website/tracking.md

 To-do:
 - complete form section at bottom - get form to work?
-- redo modals to have links - current MVP just has direct links
+- redo modals to have links - current MVP just has direct links (note that this involves editing the jquery.poptrox functions, etc.)

 02/03/23:
 - make links all to new tab (not same page)